Garage Flooring & Epoxy Floor Coating FAQs

 I've read that interlocking tiles are noisy, is this true?

 PVC is the highest grade of material(plastic) used for interlocking floor tiles.
-Armor Tiles
+Garage Floor Tiles

 are extruded to exact specifications, from 100% pure PVC.
 Very few manufacturers use PVC and most of those who do, use a combination of recycled and cheap filler materials, the few manufacturers who use prime PVC are much more expensive than us.
 The majority of tiles are made from recycled and much cheaper plastics such as Polypropylene that you mentioned above.
 Polypropylene and Copolymers are used to make water bottles and food containers, no comparison to PVC.
 Although they may look similar to our tiles they are not nearly as strong, as flexible or as durable.
 Compare the weight of each tile and the guarantees!
 Each Armor Tile is up to 5/16" thick solid virgin PVC, weighs up to 5.5 lbs each and are the only ones guaranteed for life!
 Ask yourself if those other tiles are so great why do they carry only a limited warranty?
 If you're going to spend the money don't you want a floor that will never wear out?